RIPE-NCC/ripe-database-documentation/docs/04.RPSL-Object-Types/02-Descriptions-of-Primary-Objects.md

 ## Description of the INETNUM Object

 Below is the object template for the **inetnum** object.
 It lists all possible attributes allowed in this object type.
-Required attributes are shown as ‘optional*'.
+Required attributes are shown as ‘mandatory'.

     Attribute Name    Presence   Repeat     Indexed
     inetnum:          mandatory  single     primary/lookup key